requirejs/r.js/README.md

 Download the latest release from the
 [RequireJS download page](http://requirejs.org/docs/download.html#rjs).

+## xpcshell

+TODO: need an xpcshell.

+For running tests, put xpcshell in env/xpcshell/ as a directory, that contains all the files needed for it to run, including the xpcshell binary.

 ## From this repo

 r.js is made up of a series of modules that are built into one file for